cseAtIITK/admissions-website/src/faq.md

      are given in Section 2. of the [PG Manual].

 For B.Tech, M.C.A. and M.Sc.
 Computer Science students (general):
-:   The [GATE] score is necessary to obtain a stipend from the Ministry
+:   For Ph.
+D students, we provide Ph.D scholarship against teaching
-    of Human Resources Development, Govt. of India.
+    assistance in the courses taught here.
+The [GATE] score is necessary to obtain such a teaching assistanctship from the Ministry of Human Resources Development, Govt. of India.
 Note that this is technically **not** an admission requirement, but is practically relevant.
 Unlike M.Tech admission, Ph.D. admission has **no cutoff** for [GATE] score.
 We will select candidates based on their performance in our admission test and interview.
 The exact requirements are given in Section 2 of the PG manual, *here*.

 Direct admission for final year B.Tech students:

-:   Recently M.H.R.D approved stipends for admission of final year
+:   Recently M.H.R.D approved teaching assistantship for admission of
-    B.Tech students from any of the C.F.T.I's.
+    final year B.Tech students from any of the C.F.T.I's.
 These candidates *need not* have a valid GATE score.
 For details consult the [announcement on our homepage][direct-phd]

 ## What is the syllabus for the test/interview for Ph.D candidates?